likun-stat/ConfidenceQuant/README.md

 An R package, `ConfidenceQuant`, implements the new method.

+An R file, `Demo.R` reproduce the examples and figures in the paper.

 The approach has broad applications, including analysis of massive spatial data sets, analysis of large-scale computer model experiments, and analysis of experiments seeking to optimize the quality of video streaming over the Internet.

-We illustrate the methodology by comparing daily summertime maximum temperature projections from NASA’s Earth Exchange climate models.
+We illustrate the methodology in the paper by comparing daily summertime maximum temperature projections from NASA’s Earth Exchange climate models.
 We consider two different CO2 emissions scenarios, and compare projections over the continental United States for the mid and late 21st Century, respectively.

 ![plot1](plots/T0_5.png)